AaltoML/DiVeQ_package/README.md

 2. **Variants of Vector Quantization:** Residual VQ and Product VQ are two variants of vector quantization, which are included in the `diveq` package.
 These variants utilize multiple codebooks for quantization, where `num_codebooks` determines the number of codebooks used in these VQ variants.

-3. **Space-Filling Methods:** Quantization methods based on Space-Filling (i.e., *SF-DiVeQ*, *SF-DiVeQ_Detach*, *Residual_SF-DiVeQ*, *Product_SF-DiVeQ*) use a custom initilization. *SF-DiVeQ* and *SF-DiVeQ_Detach* skip quantizing the latents for `skip_iters` training iterations, and initialize the codebook with an average of latents captured from `avg_iters` recent training iterations.
+3. **Space-Filling Methods:** Quantization methods based on Space-Filling (i.e., *SF-DiVeQ*, *SF-DiVeQ_Detach*, *Residual_SF-DiVeQ*, *Product_SF-DiVeQ*) use a custom initialization. *SF-DiVeQ* and *SF-DiVeQ_Detach* skip quantizing the latents for `skip_iters` training iterations, and initialize the codebook with an average of latents captured from `avg_iters` recent training iterations.
 After this custom initialization, they start to quantize the latents. *Residual_SF-DiVeQ* and *Product_SF-DiVeQ* work in the same way, but they apply *DiVeQ* for the first `skip_iters` training iterations.
-Note that if `avg_iters` value is set to a large value, CUDA might run out of memory, as there should be a large pull of latents to be stored for custom initialization.
+Note that if `avg_iters` value is set to a large value, CUDA might run out of memory, as there should be a large pool of latents to be stored for custom initialization.
 Therefore, the user can set `latents_on_cpu=True` to store the latents on CPU, or set a smaller value for `avg_iters`.

 4. **Detach Methods:** *DiVeQ_Detach* and *SF-DiVeQ_Detach* methods do not use directional noise.
 Therefore, they do not need to set the `noise_var` parameter.